Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 sizes="(max-width: 600px) 400px, (max-width: 1000px) 800px, 1200px"

-I use PHP‑FPM with OPcache enabled, GZIP compression, and database indexing.
-No WordPress `wp_query` overhead means queries return in 5–15ms, not 150ms.
-Additional tweaks:
+I use PHP-FPM with OPcache enabled, GZIP compression and database indexing.
+Without WordPress’s wp_query overhead, queries return in 5–15ms, not 150ms.
+Extra wins:

 - Enable Keep-Alive and HTTP/2.